Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Introduction

-The key contributions of this work are: \begin{enumerate} \item We introduce a novel regularization method ASD for Federated Learning that alleviates the client drift problem by adaptively weighting the regularization loss for each sample based on global model entropy and the label distribution of client data (\S~\ref{sec:method_asd}). \item We present the theoretical analysis of client-drift and show that our regularizer minimizes it (\S~\ref{sec:theory_analysis}).
-We also show that ASD promotes better generalization by converging to a flat minimum (\S~\ref{sec:empirical_analysis}).
+In summary, the key contributions of this work are: \begin{itemize} \item We introduced a novel computationally efficient regularization method ASD in the context of Federated Learning that alleviates the client drift problem by adaptively weighting the regularization loss for each sample based on the global model's prediction entropy and the label distribution of client data.